sustech-se2019/group-c-sustech-chatroom/README.md

 ![image](https://raw.githubusercontent.com/sustech-se2019/main-project-repository-sustech-chatroom/master/img/PMD.png?token=AJF5HJ3YVTAURHZPUXWJLNC4YRLV4)
 Out project only have this error because the original API of camera is big and complex.
 After our decoupling, it still seems to be a god class to PMD.
 But most of method it used is override or private, we can't really depart it into many parts and preserving our functional requirement.

+e)
+Both server and app document will be seen under Documents file.

 g) Future plan:
 		week10: Account register and Login form and Camera.
 		week11: Chating room and Friend system